igorw/weblog/_posts/2013-12-02-stack-machines-rpn.md

 set**.

-The following drawing illustrates how the instructions affect the stack, which values get pushed onto the stack and which ones get popped off of the stack.
+The following drawing illustrates how the instructions affect the stack, which values get pushed onto and which ones get popped off of the stack.

 <center>
     ![rpn instructions](/img/stack-machine-rpn/rpn.png)